Signbank/FinSL-signbank/README.md

 * **Deployment instructions**

+### Translations ###

+Signbank-fi uses djangos translation features and fetches strings to translate into django.po.

+You can create new locales by:

+> python bin/develop.py makemessages yourlocale

+This creates django.po file for the local you want.
+Write translations inside msgstr:

+> msgstr ""
+>
+> For example: msgstr "My translation of the text"

+After you have written your translations, do:

+> python bin/develop.py compilemessages yourlocale

+This will compile the translations you wrote into django.po to django.mo

 ### Contribution guidelines ###

 This repository might not be actively maintained and that makes contribution a little harder.